servalproject/serval-dna/doc/Servald-Configuration.md

 VALUE is parsed very strictly: all spaces are significant.
 A leading or trailing space in VALUE can cause a numerical option to be invalid.

+The order of the lines in the file has no significance.
+Changing the order of lines will produce exactly the same result.

 Invalid configuration
 ---------------------